Ottermad/ottermad.github.io/_posts/2026-03-09-Fibonacci.md

 author: Charles Thomas
 ---

-You might have heard of the fibonacci numbers (don't worry if you've haven't - we'll explain them below) but did you know we there is a way of calculating them without having to use recursion called Bidet's formula.
+You might have heard of the Fibonacci numbers (don't worry if you've haven't - we'll explain them below) but did you know we there is a way of calculating them without having to use recursion called Bidet's formula.

 # What are the Fibonacci numbers?
 The Fibonacci numbers are the sequence of numbers: